julien-michot/tinyopt/README.md

 including unconstrained and non-linear least squares puzzles.
 Perfect for when your science or engineering project is about to implode from too much math.

-Tinyopt supports both dense and sparse systems and contains a collection of iterative solvers including Gradient Descent, Newton and Levenberg-Marquardt algorithms, to navigate the complex landscape of non-linear optimization.
+Tinyopt supports both dense and sparse systems and contains a collection of iterative solvers including Gradient Descent, Gauss-Newton and Levenberg-Marquardt algorithms (more are coming).

-Furthermore, to facilitate the computation of derivatives, a crucial aspect of optimization, `tinyopt` seamlessly integrates the automatic differentiation capabilities which empowers users to effortlessly compute accurate gradients.
+Furthermore, to facilitate the computation of derivatives, `tinyopt` seamlessly integrates the automatic differentiation capabilities which empowers users to effortlessly compute accurate gradients.

 ## Table of Contents